Welcome to our website

 For a stay of less than 3 months, Belgians can travel to Korea without a visa.
 Currently, all inbound travelers traveling to Korea without a visa must apply for an Electronic Travel Authorization (K-ETA) in advance - at least 24 hours before departure - on the site www.k-eta.go.kr.
 A K-ETA is valid for multiple trips over a period of 2 years and costs KRW 10,000 per person.

 Incoming travelers must also have proof of a negative result from a PCR test performed within 72 hours of their departure.
 In addition, everyone will be tested for Covid 19 upon arrival in Korea.
 Afterwards, travelers must remain in quarantine for 14 days.
 However, under certain conditions, it is possible to request an exception from the quarantine at the Korean embassy prior to departure to Korea.
 If you don't have your own place of residence, you have to stay in a government institution, which costs about 100 euros per day.

-For all of you who are residing in Korea on a long-term visa, an important change in rules will apply, as of June 1st.
-Foreign nationals residing in Korea will now have to have two documents upon (re-)entering the Korean territory (documents will be requested upon arrival in Seoul but airlines may require them upon boarding):
+Foreign nationals residing in Korea have to have two documents upon (re-)entering the Korean territory (documents will be requested upon arrival in Seoul but airlines may require them upon boarding):

 1) Return authorization.
-This authorization must be obtained before departure from Korea from the Korean Immigration Service.
+All registered foreigners who plan to leave and re-enter Korea within their length of authorized stay must apply for a Return authorization at least 4 days before their scheduled departure date through the website www.hikorea.go.kr.
 Foreign nationals leaving Korea without a return authorization will have their ARC canceled and will need to apply for a new long-stay visa from the Korean Embassy in the country in which they are staying to return to Korea.